 VAT payments between 20th March 2020 and end June 2020 will be deferred.
 Payment of VAT will be deferred to end of the tax year.
 Further guidance to eligibility and administration of this scheme will follow.

-To support self-employed, income tax payments on account due to self-assessment on 31st July 2020 will be deferred until 31 January 2021.
-This will apply automatically and no application is required
+To support self-employed, income tax payments on account due to self-assessment on can be deferred.

 Support in the Manufacture of Essential Products